 WANG Nannan, LIU Yaolin, YIN Feng, SHI Yongge, LIU Yanfang.
-Estimation and Analysis of Net Ecosystem Carbon Sink Considering the Topographical Correction[J].
-Geomatics and Information Science of Wuhan University.
+Estimation and Analysis of Net Ecosystem Carbon Sink Considering Topographical CorrectionJ.
+Geomatics and Information Science of Wuhan University, 2025, 50(12): 2485-2500.
 DOI: 10.13203/j.whugis20230174

 Citation: WANG Nannan, LIU Yaolin, YIN Feng, SHI Yongge, LIU Yanfang.
-Estimation and Analysis of Net Ecosystem Carbon Sink Considering the Topographical Correction[J].
-Geomatics and Information Science of Wuhan University.
+Estimation and Analysis of Net Ecosystem Carbon Sink Considering Topographical CorrectionJ.
+Geomatics and Information Science of Wuhan University, 2025, 50(12): 2485-2500.
 DOI: 10.13203/j.whugis20230174

-• Objectives: Net ecosystem productivity (NEP) is a key indicator of carbon sinks in terrestrial ecosystems.
-To accurately estimate NEP, it is essential to use high-resolution images and account for topographic effects, especially in mountainous areas, which have important implications for regional carbon budget and land use structure.
-Methods: We calculates NEP based on CASA and GSMSR models for Hubei Province.
-And then we optimize the results by applying two types of topographic correction: meteorological factor correction and surface area correction.
-We compare the NEP values before and after correction and analyze their spatiotemporal pattern.
-Results: The results show that: (1) Topographic correction can effectively improve the accuracy of NEP calculation.
-Compared with the data of national flux stations, the mean absolute error (MAE) decreased from 153.69 gC·m-2·a-1 before correction to 150.73 gC·m-2·a-1 after correction, and the total NEP of Hubei province was 21.21 million tons.
-(2) Previous studies underestimated the carbon sequestration of forest land.
-After topographic correction, the NEP of forest land increased by about 22% compared to before correction, followed by grassland, while other land use types showed less increase after topographic correction.
-(3) The topographic correction significantly improves the accuracy of NEP in areas with high altitude and large terrain variations.
-The spatial autocorrelation trend also decreases after correction, as indicated by the reduction of Moran’s I index from 1.24 to 1.18.
-Moreover, the topographic correction causes a noticeable westward shift of the center of gravity in spring and autumn.
-Conclusions: Compared with before topographic correction, the NEP results after correction have higher accuracy, and the carbon sink distribution of different land use types also differs.
-But because the influence of terrain on carbon sink estimation is reflected in multiple aspects.
-Hence, in future work, we will continue to explore the influence of topography on vegetation factors, meteorology, and remote sensing images, to improve the simulation accuracy of the model.
+Results The results show that topographic correction can effectively improve the accuracy of NEP calculation.
+Compared with the data of national flux stations, the mean absolute error decreases from 153.69 gC·m-2·a-1 before correction to 150.73 gC·m-2·a-1 after correction, and the total NEP of Hubei Province is 21.12 million tons.
+Furthermore, the previous studies underestimated the carbon sequestration of forest land.
+After topographic correction, the NEP of forest land increases by about 22% compared with that before correction, followed by grassland, while other land use types showed less increase after topographic correction.
+Finally, the topographic correction significantly improves the accuracy of NEP in the areas with high altitude and large terrain variations.
+The spatial autocorrelation trend also decreases after correction, as indicated by the reduction of Moran's I index from 1.24 to 1.18.
+Moreover, the topographic correction causes a noticeable west-to-east shift of the center of gravity in spring and autumn.

 • loading